EldhoG34/WildEye/README.md

 ```
 When elephant is detected,notification alert is send to the android devices through Firebase Cloud Messaging feature.
 The detection details like animal identified,timestamp,cameraID and detected image is logged into the `log` table, which is in our Firebase database.
 ## Database
-We hosted five database tables in Firebase:
+We hosted five database tables in Firebase.
+They are given below :
 #### Logs
 Contains details like detected cameraID, timestamp, animal and URL of detected image
 #### camera